 It’s about time.

 As projects grow in size and complexity, Business Analysts and Project Managers need a tool to help them review the big picture.
 However, software project requirements have traditionally been scripted in a legalistic or long text document.
-Those requirements documents may be specific, but they lack the benefits of an overall visualization tool.
+Those requirements documents may be specific, but they lack the benefits of overall visualization tools.

 A more effective practice is to create a visual representation of the project in the form of a “model.”
-Our visual modeling tool takes real world objects and displays them in terms of their relationships to other objects.
+Blueprint’s visual modeling tool takes real world objects and displays them in terms of their relationships to other objects.